google/meet-on-fhir/README.md

   * A SMART on FHIR Client ID registered with the EHR system
   * A secret key used to encrypt the session cookie
   * The calendar API must be enabled in the project
+  * (If EHR writeback is enabled) the EHR address and port to receive HL7 messages sent with MLLP

 The OAuth2 Client ID can be created using the [Cloud Console](https://console.cloud.google.com/apis/credentials/consent).